mpflynnx/terraform-beginner-bootcamp-2023/README.md

 #!
 ```

-As best practice all bash script files should have this as the first line.
+As best practice all bash script files should have the command below as the first line.

 ```bash
 #!/usr/bin/env bash